Pound Rises Against Majors () | aktiencheck.de

 dpa-AFX

-If the pound extends its uptrend, it is likely to find resistance around 1.28 against the greenback, 0.83 against the euro, 1.28 against the franc and 149.00 against the yen.
+If the pound extends its uptrend, it is likely to find resistance around 1.28 against the greenback, 149.00 against the yen, 0.83 against the euro and 1.29 against the franc.

 Copyright RTT News/dpa-AFX